Last updated: October 2022

 1) Distractions.
 Spending hours on social media like TikTok, Snapchat, or Instagram has become common among teenagers.
 On average, teens spend at least 9 hours a day on social media, which leads to a lack of productivity in their academic life.

 Distractions don’t necessarily stem from the excessive use of smartphones and social media.
-Peers, friends, and family could also cause the student to be distracted and lack productivity.
+Peers, friends, and family could also distract from the learning process.

 2) Lack of Enthusiasm.
 It’s another major cause for the productivity absence amongst students, and the reasons why some of them lack enthusiasm in college life may be as follows: